How to find an industrial placement for your IT degree

 Students who have done placement years may also show a particularly good work ethic during their final year of university.
 Spending a year in a working environment with deadlines and targets can professionalise the way you approach your academic work.
 Moreover, if your placement turns out to be in a sector or role that you want to go into when you graduate then your final year at university can feel more purposeful.

 What if I’m not on a sandwich year course?

 If your degree course doesn’t include the chance to do a placement, talk to your course tutor about any opportunities you want to apply for and see if you could convert to the sandwich course or be allowed to complete your finals a year later.

-Universities always want to boost the employment prospects of their students, so they are likely to consider your request, especially if you already have some employers in mind to apply to.
+Universities always want to boost the employment prospects of their students, so they are likely to consider your request, especially if you already have some IT and technology employers in mind to apply to.

 *The Shadbolt Review of Computer Sciences Degree Accreditation and Graduate Employability, 2016